 Jeremy Pena is the latest Houston Astros player who's about to become a H-E-B commercial star.
 Here, he hams it up with Lance McCullers Jr. in sala night. (@HEB)

-Cristian Javier continues to make the case for being an Astros starter.
+Cristian Javier continues to make an indisputable case as one of the Astros best starters.
 (Photo by F. Carter Smith)

-Jeremy Pena is showing poise beyond his years in his first season with the Houston Astros.
+Jeremy Pena is showing poise beyond his years early in his Astros career.
 (Photo by F. Carter Smith)

 Dusty Baker has the Astros chasing another playoff berth.
 (Photo by F. Carter Smith)

-Cristian Javier brings sometimes elite strikeout stuff.
+Cristian Javier brings elite strikeout stuff for the Astros.
 (Photo by F. Carter Smith)

 Jeremy Pena's distinctive one long orange sleeve is just part of this Astros rookie's swag.
 (Photo by F. Carter Smith)